franBec/pollitoDev/content/en/blog/2023-03-11-course-review-007-spring.md

 A wide variety of examples and practical exercises are provided to apply the concepts learned.
 In addition, the creation of a complete real-world application is included, which helps to understand how this knowledge can be applied in real projects.

-And as if that were not enough, this course gives access to two other bonus courses
+And as if that were not enough, this course gives access to two other bonus courses:

 - Fundamentals of Java: teaches from basic concepts \(variables, operators, control statements\) to more advanced topics \(polymorphism, exceptions, JDBC, servlets and JSPs, DAO and DTO design patterns\)
 - HTML/CSS/Javascript: teaches how to create web pages using HTML and CSS, and then focuses on JavaScript